About the Journal

-After an initial reading by the Editorial Board to establish suitability, we shall operate a two stages peer review process.
+After an initial reading by the Editorial Board to establish suitability, we operate a two-stage peer review process.
 Firstly, an appointed editor is invited to comment on the manuscript.
-Depending on their recommendations, we accept, advise minor revisions, request major revision and resubmission, or reject.
+Then, secondly, depending on their recommendations, we accept, advise minor revisions, request major revision and resubmission, or reject.

 When amendments are advised, we will agree a deadline with the author for returning the revised manuscript to us.
 In the case of major revision, we will approach one of the previous peer reviewers to consider the piece again.
 Once their comments have been returned then we make a final decision: accept further minor revisions or reject.

-All stages will be supervised by an academic member of staff at IALS.
+All stages are supervised by an academic member of staff.

 Open Access Policy

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.